mariokarajallo/to-do-list-java-script/README.md

-# To Do List Twiiter  🐤
+# To Do List Tweeter  🐤
 **To Do List de publicaciones de Twiiter**

 -	Validación de formulario antes de guardar/publicar.